derekwisong/benchmark/README.md

 ## Compiling

-The Benchmark Library project is a CMake project.
+The Benchmark Library project is built with CMake.

 To add this to your own CMake project use `add_subdirectory(<bench subdirectory>)` to your own `CMakeLists.txt` and link against the library `bench`.

+### Prerequisites

+- A C++ compiler capable of the C++20 standard
+- CMake

 ### Build Instructions